ccbaumler/ccbaumler/README.md

 <p align="center">
 Focused on bioinformatically deriving biomedical-relevant answers from public data in the population health field.
 I find some purpose in helping and mentoring others.
-Broadly, I aim to eloquently teaching topics that are esoteric and under-taught.
+Broadly, I aim to eloquently teach topics that are esoteric and under-taught.
 </p>

 ---